 end

-HEADER contains details related to the description of the script, author name, licensing information, categories etc. SCRIPT RULE contains the condition on which the script action should invoke.
-Finally the SCRIPT ACTION contains what exactly NMAP should do.
+contains details related to the description of the script, author name, licensing information, categories etc. SCRIPT RULE

 Let me take you through one simple NSE developing based on one of my last exploit (OSVDB:94429).
 The vulnerability exists in the Telnet service of TP-Link TL PS110U Print Server which doesn’t ask for authentication while connecting to it.
 For writing NSE script, it’s very much important to know how the exploit works.